danjgates/danjgates.github.io/_posts/2024-01-29-pipe-2-flexibility.md

   - Docker
 ---

-### In this installment of 0 to Cloud I'll be walking through some simple steps you can take to increase the flexibility of your pipelines
+### In unit 3 of 0 to Cloud I'll be looking at some simple steps that can increase the flexibility of your pipelines

 # Unit 3:
 ## Pipeline flexibility